celloward/plant-watering/README.md

   To terminate the Rails server, press `Ctrl+C` in the command line window running the local server.

 ## Features
-  The calendar has links to each day's watering needs.
+  The calendar on the home page has links to each day's watering needs and a daily watering agenda is given at the top of the home page.

   The schedule can be updated or modified in line 5 of the `db/seeds.rb` file in the following ways:

   * To use different plant data:
     1. Add a JSON file with the new data to the `db/` folder, ensuring that the data that has been serialized is in the following form:
     ```
-    { "name": "<string>" , "water_after": "<string_number days>" }
+    "name": "<string>" , "water_after": "<string_number days>"
     ```
     e.g.
     ```
-    { "name": "Money Tree", "water_after": "3 days" }
+    "name": "Money Tree", "water_after": "3 days"
     ```
-    2. change the filename to point to the new file name in line 5 as follows:
+    2. change the file name to point to the new file name in line 5 as follows:
       ```
       seed_data = Scheduler.new("db/<new_filename>"...
       ```